department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/conversation guide.md

 2. Are there any terms that seem unfamiliar or confusing to you?
     -	[**Moderator Note:** If participant encounters confusing or unfamiliar wording ask the following:] Using your own words, how would you define those terms?
 3. If you could provide a definition of the information that is included within the “You were diagnosed with” section, how would you define that information?
-    -	[**Moderator Note:** If the participant doesn't correctly describe the content's purpose, then ask:] What is the title of the section was “Health conditions you discussed?”
+    -	[**Moderator Note:** If the participant doesn't correctly describe the content's purpose, then ask:] What if the title of the section was “Health conditions you discussed?”
 How would you define this section then?
     -	How valuable or not valuable do you find this section?
 Why?
 4. Next, please scroll down again. [**Moderator Note:** Stop them at.
 “Medications ordered for administration in clinic”]
     - What does the information under “Medications ordered for administration in Clinic” mean to you?
-      - [**Moderator Note:** If what they describe doesn’t match the intention of the section, then ask:] What if I told you that this section displays medications you took or were administered while you were at your appointment?
+      - [**Moderator Note:** If what they describe doesn’t match the intention of the section, then ask:] What if I told you that this section displays medications you took or were administered while you were at your appointment.
+What do you think about reviewing that information?
-5. Ask participants to stop and open the glossary and review the information while they are talking aloud. [**Moderator Note:** Try to get general feedback on the glossary terms.]
+5. Ask participants to stop and open the medication glossary and review the information while they are talking aloud. [**Moderator Note:** Try to get general feedback on the glossary terms.]
     - [**Moderator Note:** If participant comments on term, ask:] What does that mean to you?
     - [**Moderator Note:** If what they describe doesn’t match the intention of the section, then ask:] What if I told you that this section was supposed [*Improvise-** because the dialogue depends on the participant’s previous answer.]
 6. How would useful or not useful do you find the information in “Medications ordered for administration in clinic”?